GovindSuresh/govindsuresh.github.io/_posts/2020-10-07-spark-basics-connecting-to-db.md

 These drivers are just `.jar` files that contain the Java code to manage the connection between Spark and the database.

-The process to connecting to various databases is pretty much the same across the board, you just need to have the relevant JBDC driver for the RDBMS you are trying to work with.
+The process to connecting to various databases is pretty much the same across the board, you just need to have the relevant JDBC driver for the RDBMS you are trying to work with.

 ## Connecting to MySQL